kathrin77/iff/readme.txt

 	- reimportFromSwissbib: replace col. x with col. y, data: see metadata.xml
 	- HSB01duplicate: replace col. x with col. y
 	- iff_doc_missing: original not found, could be replaced manually with docnr. from col. y
-	- notfound: no result
+	- notfound: no result from SRU query, do manually
+	- unsure: no certain result (match value too low), do manually
-	- journal: to do manually
+	- journal: excluded from matching, do manually

 - x: docnr. of document to be replaced (bibnr. in HSB01)